pluralsight/guides/published/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

   end

 ```
 The <code>parse_image </code> method takes <code>image_base</code> and puts it into Paperclip's [IO adapters](http://www.rubydoc.info/gems/paperclip/Paperclip/AdapterRegistry#registered_handlers-instance_method).
 They contain a registry which can turn the base64 string into binary.
-Because the file name is not stored, you can either put an arbitrary value (like "file.jpg", even if your file is not in jpg format) or add another <code>atr_accessor</code> for the name itself.
-Finally, <code> self.photo = image </code> assigns the image to the current instance of the object.
+Because the file name is not stored, you can either put an arbitrary value (like "file.jpg", even if your file is not in jpg format) or add another <code>attr_accessor</code> for the name itself.
+Finally, <code> self.picture = image </code> assigns the image to the current instance of the object.

 The method is ready, but it has to be called every time a new object is created.
 Let's add a filter that will call the <code> parse_image </code> method when that happens: